-I don’t think it’s coincidence that I have had three different people contact me in the past week or so asking questions about dealing with IT band pain.
-I feel like this is a topic I am quite well versed in (unfortunately…) and so I wanted to share.
-I know I have done posts before on the foam roller and had a guest post on IT band exercises for strength and flexibility, but good old fashioned stretching can really help as well.
-Here are six things I try to do a couple of times a week.
+IT band pain is a topic I am quite well versed in (unfortunately…) and so I wanted to share some of my favorite stretches.
+Here are six things I try to do several times a week.
 My IT band is currently behaving, but that can change so quickly, so I choose to be proactive.
-I hope these help some of you who have been struggling! oh, and the dogs wanted to help out, too…
+I hope these IT band stretches help some of you who have been struggling!

 Stretch 1: If your RIGHT IT band is the problem, stand with your right foot crossed behind your left and lean towards your left with either your arm in the air or your hands on your hips.
 Hold for 15-20 seconds, repeat. (follow this rule for all stretches mentioned)

-Stretch 2: If your RIGHT IT band is the problem, sit on the floor with your left leg straight. cross your right leg over your left, and twist your body to the right, pushing against your right leg for resistance.
+Stretch 2: If your LEFT IT band is the problem, sit on the floor with your right leg straight. cross your left leg over your right, and twist your body to the left, pushing against your left leg for resistance.

 Stretch 3: Yoga has really helped me, especially the pigeon pose.
 If your RIGHT IT band is bothering you, put your right leg underneath your body with your left leg out straight behind you. use your arms to balance, and try to sink down as far as you can.
 Hurts so good!
 (By the way, I am finally getting slightly visible triceps, which is hard for my long muscles, yay!)

-Stretch 4: Find something sturdy you can lean against, and put your hands on it. if your LEFT IT band is bothering you, use your right leg as the stabilizer leg, and slide your left leg out to the right behind your right leg and push/sink as far as you can.
+Stretch 4: Find something sturdy you can lean against, and put your hands on it. if your RIGHT IT band is bothering you, use your left leg as the stabilizer leg, and slide your right leg out to the left behind your left leg and push/sink as far as you can.

 Stretch 6: lay on the floor on your left side if your RIGHT IT band is bothering you.
 Put your right leg behind your body and hold your foot.
-Put your left foot/hell on top of your right knee, you should feel a deep stretch.
+Put your left foot/heel by your right knee, you should feel a deep stretch.

 A few key things to keep in mind if you are suffering with IT band pain and looking to do IT band stretches.
 (This is based on my own personal experience, if you are having pain go see a doctor, physical therapist, chiropractor, etc.)

 1.)
 REST.
 I took 6 full weeks off of running when mine was at it’s worst.
 It won’t get better if you keep running through the pain.
 Trust me on this, I tried, and it wasn’t until I took some time off that I truly felt better.

 3.)
 Ice.
-Icing helped alleviate the swelling, especially at first when I was stupid and still running.
+Icing helped alleviate my swelling, especially at first when I was not being smart and was still running.

 5.)
 Of course, stretch.
-A good stretching routine is something you should be doing anyway runners!
+A good stretching routine is something you should be doing anyway!
 (As I look in the mirror and tell myself…)

 QOTD: Have you ever suffered with IT band pain?
 Do you do IT band stretches?
 Any other helpful hints you can think of?